TetianaVeremchuk/family-tree-app/README.md

    - `DB_HOST=localhost`
    - `DB_PORT=3306`

-3. Sync the database schema:
-   `npm run db:sync`

-4. Build the backend:
+3. Build the backend:
    `npm run build`

-5. Start the backend server:
+4. Start the backend server:
    `npm start`

 The server will run on http://localhost:5000.